bseeger/fcrepo-sample-dataset-tests/README.md

 located in the same directory as the python script.

 #### Config: ```general``` section
 Which mode are you testing?
-Values: import export
+Values: import export both

-    testing = export
+    test_mode = export

 Location of resulting report: